miguelaferreira/gitbook/devex-cli/gitlab.md

 2. A private key must exist in the default location \(`${HOME}/.ssh/id_rsa`\) or in a different location as long there is an entry for the GitLab server in the ssh client configuration \(`${HOME}/.ssh/config`\) that points to the correct key.

    See [GitLab documentation on configuring SSH access](https://docs.gitlab.com/ee/ssh/) for more information on how to set this up.

-3. The private key must be in the PEM format, the key file needs to start with the line `-----BEGIN RSA PRIVATE KEY-----`.
-   _Note: Support for the OpenSSH key format and newer ssh-ed25519 host keys will be available once a native binary can be produced with a Java15._
-   _Progress on this is tracked in [this issue](https://github.com/miguelaferreira/devex-cli/issues/3)._

 ### Cloning a public group from gitlab.com